BiDAlab/UWF4DR-Benchmark/src/README.md

 3. Download pretrained model weights from the external hosting location.
 4. Evaluate the models using the scripts provided in `eval/`.

-Detailed, step-by-step instructions are provided in the repository documentation.
+Detailed instructions are provided in `docs/reproducibility.md`.